brettz9/filebrowser-electron/README.md

 ## Misc. to-dos

-1. Get Mac Category for metadata (apps have)
 1. Allow "Show package contents" context menu for apps
 1. Key commands: shift-cmd-H for Home, shift-cmd-D for Desktop, shift-cmd-A for Applications